wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-azure-logs.rst

 storage
 -------

-This option configures the integration with Azure Storage.
+This block configures the integration with Azure Storage.

 - `storage\\account_name`_
 - `storage\\account_key`_